 I recommend Timothy Findley with caution because the first book I read from him was The Wars and I hated it.
 Then, I had to read The Butterfly Plague.
 Because I was sure I would hate it as well, I bought a super ratty copy from the second hand story.
 Well, I loved it!
-I felt bad that I had such an ugly copy so I bought a signed first edition.
-(It’s the most expensive book I own.)
-Note: The book was revised after the first edition and I read the revised version.
+I felt bad that I had such an ugly copy so I bought a first edition.
+I found out that the book was revised after the first edition and the version I loved so much is the revised.

 One day, I felt like learning something, so I picked up this text book at Chapters and ended up reading it from cover to cover.
 It was fascinating.
 If only all text books were like this!
 This is a great book if you like history and non-fiction.